Oculi

 There are many types and styles of stone carving tools, each carver will decide for themselves which tools to use

-Oculi Display Bold Italic
+Oculi Display Medium Italic

 Soft stone such as chalk, soapstone, pumice and Tufa can be easily carved with found items such as harder stone or in the case of chalk even the fingernail